 S-styles are reliable and stable with an emphasis on co-operating with whoever is in charge to carry out the tasks.
-They say: "Tell me what, when and how you want it done and I'll be glad to do it."
-If you do not give me enough details, I won't get started because you might blame me if it gets done wrong."
+They say: "Tell me what, when and how you want it done and I'll be glad to do it, as long as you give me enough details.
+I don't want to be blamed if it isn't right."

 Since S-styles prefer stability and security, they tend to resist change and need support with it.
 They want to know how the change will affect their lives.
-S-styles are also prone to be hesitant in their actions and decision making.
-This is primarily caused by their desire to consider others and for everyone to get along.
+S-styles also tend to be hesitant in their actions and decision making.
+This is primarily caused by their consideration and desire for everyone to get along.

-Motto: If it's not broken, let's not fix it.
+Motto: If it's not broken, don't fix it.

-Focus: Involved with familiar people.
+Focus: Involvement with familiar people.

 Under pressure - Too willing.
-S-styles' have a tendency to be accommodating and polite.
+S-styles have a tendency to be accommodating and polite.
 Often they say "yes" too easily.

 Fear - Loss of stability.
-S-styles have a desire to have a stable and secure environment.
+S-styles like to have a stable and secure environment.
 Change can be challenging for S-styles.

 Favourite Question: How?
 (How are we going to do this?
-How does this impact us?)
+How will this impact us?)

-- Often only to one direction, he/she listens
+- Often only in one direction - they listen

 - Answers when asked

 - Talks calmly

 - Creates trust

-- Talks about topics he/she masters
+- Talks about topics they've mastered

-- Better in one-to-one situations
+- Better in one-on-one situations

 - Good instructor